Skip to content

 Can I also apply for ATIP for the UK, USA, Australia, Schengen?+

 Those countries have their own equivalents — UK Subject Access Request (SAR), USA FOIA, Australia FOI Act, Schengen GDPR Article 15.
 They work differently and have different timelines.
-We handle Canada GCMS / CAIPS via caipsnotesapply.com; for other countries' refusals, our Document Review service (₹999) helps you draft the right SAR/FOIA request directly to the relevant embassy.
+We handle Canada GCMS / CAIPS via caipsnotesapply.com; for other countries' refusals, drafting the right SAR/FOIA request is part of our Refusal First Look (₹1,499, all-in).

 Stop guessing.
 Read the officer's real words.